atmire/Elsevier/README.md

 After the patch has been applied, the repository will need to be rebuilt.
 DSpace repositories are typically built using Maven and deployed using Ant.

+Please use `mvn clean package` instead of `mvn package` to avoid errors in the user interface.
+If `clean` is not specified some classes might not be updated correctly.

 ### <a name="installation-restart"></a> 5.
 Restart Tomcat

 After the repository has been rebuilt and redeployed, Tomcat will need to be restarted to bring the changes live.